-Phish was formed in 1983 at the University of Vermont by Trey Anastasio, Jon Fishman, and Jeff Holdsworth, after recruiting Mike Gordon as bassist.
-The group began playing to their fellow college students, gaining a following at both the University of Vermont and Goddard College.
+Phish was formed in 1983 at the University of Vermont by Trey Anastasio, Jon Fishman, and Jeff Holdsworth.
+With the help of bassist Mike Gordon, the group began playing to their fellow college students, gaining a following at both the University of Vermont and Goddard College.
 Phish self-released their first two albums, Phish and The Man Who Stepped Into Yesterday, in 1986 and 1987 at their concerts.
 The band was signed to Absolute A-Go-Go Records in 1990, and they released their first major studio album Junta shortly thereafter.
 The album was a success, eventually going gold.
 Soon, Phish was opening for acts like Santana.

-For the first several years of its existence, Phish only had a cult following.
+For the first several years of their existence, Phish only had a cult following.
 This changed with the release of their eighth album Billy Breathes, which saw Phish become accepted by mainstream audiences for the first time.
+At this time Phish fans across the country were looking to buy Phish tickets.
 Billy Breathes is the band's highest charting album to date, reaching #7 on the Billboard 200, and also contains their highest ranked single, "Free," which peaked at #11 on the Mainstream Rock chart.
-In 1998, the band played Farm Aid with Willie Nelson, Neil Young, and Paul Shaffer.
-They capped off the decade by releasing Farmouse, which followed in the spirit of Billy Breathes.
+In 1998, Phish played Farm Aid with Willie Nelson, Neil Young, and Paul Shaffer.
+They capped off the decade by releasing Farmhouse, which followed in the spirit of Billy Breathes.